svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 LED_START_FLASHES	specifies, how often the LED should flicker, before the serial
 			communication is started.
 If you specify a 0, no LED output is done.
-			If you specify a 1, the LED Flash only onces without the program loop.
+			If you specify a 1 or -1, the LED Flash only onces without the program loop.
+			Negative settings will force a break of the flashing loop by incoming RX data.

 LED_DATA_FLASH		let the LED light during wait for a serial character input.